Social Icons

 Directed by Alfred Hitchcock

-Frenzy, is one of the few British movies Alfred Hitchcock did after moving to America.
-The movie is well done and the way things played off, I didn’t suspect them to go that way from the beginning of the movie.
+Frenzy is one of the few British movies Alfred Hitchcock made after moving to America.
+It is a well thought through movie, with enough riddles to keep you engaged.
+The movie is well done, and the way things played out, I didn’t suspect they’d go that way from the beginning.

 0 comments: